-Your veterinarian will perform skin tests like skin scrapes, cytology, biopsy, and/or culture to determine if an infection is present (bacterial, fungal/yeast, or parasitic).
-Blood tests may be necessary to look for endocrine problems that may have caused seborrhea.
+Culture blood tests may also be necessary to look for endocrine problems that may have caused the seborrhea.
 Your dog's treatment plan will focus on treating the underlying cause of seborrhea in addition to managing seborrhea itself.

 Dogs with allergies may need ongoing treatment for secondary infections and secondary seborrhea.
 Your veterinarian might refer you to a veterinary dermatologist for allergy testing and management.
 Dogs with severe allergies may need to be treated with allergy injections for a period of months to years.
 Allergies and secondary seborrhea may recur from time to time, especially with season changes.